MinecraftCitiesNetwork/democracycraft-wiki/docs/intro.md

 - Real estate opportunities
 - Auctions

-You can leran more about making money by reading our guide on it [here](https://democracycraft.net/threads/making-money.1410/).
+You can learn more about making money by reading our guide on it [here](https://democracycraft.net/threads/making-money.1410/).

 ### Chest Shops